Francisco Mejía Player Props: Rays vs. Athletics

 - Mejia is batting .240 with eight doubles, two home runs and six walks.

-- Mejia enters this game on a five-game hitting streak.
-During his last games, he's hitting .444 with one homer.
+- Mejia will look to extend his five-game hitting streak.
+He's batting .444 with one homer during his last games.

-- In 55.2% of his 29 games this season, Mejia has picked up at least one hit.
-He's also had six multi-hit games.

-- He has hit a home run in two of 29 games played this season, and in 1.9% of his plate appearances.
+- He has homered in two of 29 games played this year, and in 1.9% of his plate appearances.

-- In eight games this year, Mejia has picked up an RBI, with more than one RBI once.
+- Mejia has driven in a run in eight games this year (27.6%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.